metno/havvarsel-website/README.md

+## Havvarsel website

-## This is the repository for metno.github.io/havvarsel-website
+This is the repository for https://metno.github.io/havvarsel-website